Audrey0109/Seoul_Bike/README.md

   ![image](https://user-images.githubusercontent.com/95496652/147863425-66063d62-4d66-4be5-8715-fc2340f13ca2.png)

- Then after that, you must execute all cells in the section.
+ Then after that, you must execute all cells.
- When you run the application cell, three internet links will appear.
+ When you run the application cell (the last one), three internet links will appear.
 Click on the second to access the API.

  ![tempsnip](https://user-images.githubusercontent.com/95496652/147863512-7b923101-a5f8-4fbf-b994-535484f5d57e.png)